Mountain View Celebrates 44th Annual Art & Wine Festival

 Silicon Valley’s World-Class Art & Music Festival is “A Festival Like No Other”

 An authentic and moveable feast for the senses.
 The cool, vibrant, multicultural Castro Street vibe.
-An all-new premium wine tasting pavilion – “Wine Haven, Taste of the Mountains Passport Days”.
+An expanded “Wine Haven, Taste of the Mountains Passport Days” premium wine tasting tent.
 Exceptional handcrafted work by 600 of America's top artists and craftmakers.
 Stellar live music on stage and street throughout downtown plus the return of mega-hit “Salsa Sunday”.
 Fabulous food and drink.
 The Comcast Pigskin Party Lounge with giant screen TV.
 Artisan specialty food purveyors.
 Home and garden exhibits.
 Health and wellness displays.
 An organic and green products showcase.
 Tons of fun and games for kids with ultra thrilling bungee jumping and super fun, roll-on-water “waterballerz” among the amazing attractions.
 An affordable, sun-splashed, memorable, leisure-filled weekend.

 Widely considered one of America's top art festivals, huge throngs of art lovers are expected to pour onto Castro Street in Silicon Valley's epicenter for this “Cultural Community Celebration” presented by the Chamber of Commerce Mountain View.
 Hours are 10 a.m. to 6 p.m. both days.
 Admission is free.

 Mountain View’s longtime signature event, the Art & Wine Festival was launched in 1971 as the first major fund-raiser for the Chamber of Commerce.
 Today, it is considered one of the nation’s top art festivals.
 Realizing the goal of its founders, the festival provides a consistent stream of revenue that helps fund Chamber programs throughout the year.
 Proceeds are invested in carefully crafted programs that help strengthen and bring together Mountain View’s diverse community.
-Among the programs sponsored by the Chamber are Yipee (Young Innovative Professional Entrepreneurs Etc), SOAR—a mentorship/internship program, Business ConneXions and Leadership Mountain View.
+Among the programs sponsored by the Chamber are Yipee (Young Innovative Professional Entrepreneurs Etc), SOAR –– a scholarship program, Business ConneXions and Leadership Mountain View.

 “Salsa Sunday” Headlines the Groova-licious Musical Mix

 Two full days of dynamite music for fans of all musical styles transform downtown Mountain View into the Bay Area’s entertainment mecca for the weekend!
 Thirteen sensational bands will play a wide-ranging musical mix on the Civic Center Plaza Music Stage and multiple street locations throughout downtown—pulsating Salsa, Motown, rhythm and blues, contemporary country, classic rock ‘n roll, jazz, soul, world-beat, Americana, Latin rock, disco and party music.
-The lineup includes the return of mega-hit ”Salsa Sunday” with Orquesta Borinquen and Ruckatan plus The Megatones, Urgent, The Garage Band, Pacific Soul, Emerson & The Growiser Band, Bob Culbertson, Aryeh Frankfurter, HeartStrings Music, Oscar Reynolds, John Clarke, and Ancient Winds.
+The lineup includes the return of smash-hit ”Salsa Sunday” with Orquesta Borinquen and Ruckatan plus The Peelers, Old School, Lyin I’s (Eagles Tribute), Pacific Soul, Emerson & The Growiser Band, Bob Culbertson, Aryeh Frankfurter, HeartStrings Music, Oscar Reynolds, John Clarke, and Ancient Winds.

 Extraordinary Art, Fine Crafts